Excelsior-Henderson Motorcycle: Production

-Chapter 11 Bankruptcy
+Chapter 11 bankruptcy

-Excelsior-Henderson, having spent $100 million in capital over a seven year period and still several years from profitability, was unable to raise additional capital by late 1999.
+Excelsior-Henderson, having spent $100 million in capital over a seven-year period and still several years from profitability, was unable to raise additional capital by late 1999.
 Therefore, on December 21, 1999, Excelsior-Henderson filed for reorganization under Chapter 11, Title 11, United States Code.
 As an outcome of the process, certain assets of the company were sold to a Florida investment group, which later filed for reorganization and no longer exists.
 Production of motorcycles never recommenced.
-According to former employees, the company’s failures can be attributed to ineptitude in growing a dealer network, micromanaging, and an unwillingness to accept and incorporate suggestion.
-Gary Fields, Deputy Commissioner of Minnesota’s Department of Trade and Economic Development, said that the state would be less likely to fund another startup based on the failures of Excelsior-Henderson.
+According to former employees, the company's failures can be attributed to ineptitude in growing a dealer network, micromanaging, and an unwillingness to accept and incorporate suggested improvements.
+Gary Fields, Deputy Commissioner of Minnesota's Department of Trade and Economic Development, said that the state would be less likely to fund another startup because of the failure of Excelsior-Henderson.

-Current Status
+Post-bankruptcy status

-On 16 December 2020, Cycle World reported Excelsior-Henderson's intellectual property had been purchased by Bajaj, a major manufacturer of motorcycles in India.
+In December 2020, Cycle World reported that Excelsior-Henderson's intellectual property had been purchased by Bajaj, a major manufacturer of motorcycles in India.